oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

 ## Task 1: Run the Application

-1. Log in to the application.

-    The username and password are the same as your APEX workspace user credentials.
+1. Log in to the application using your APEX workspace credentials.

     ![Log in to the Social Media app](images/social-media-login.png " ")